Guru Narasimha Temple, Saligrama: Characteristics of the Deity

-Earlier the Deity of Guru Narasimha was facing east.
-Because of the "Ugra" nature of Narasimha, the crops in the direction of the eyesight of the Deity used to get burnt to ashes.
-An angry Brahmin once struck the Lord with a plough and hence a scar was formed on the Deity.
-It is deemed that the person who struck the Deity faced a lot of problems later on in his life.
-Several citations of Shilpa Shastra can be used to prove that the Deity was once facing east.
+Earlier, the deity of Guru Narasimha was facing east.
+Because of the "Ugra" nature of Narasimha, the crops facing the direction of the eyesight of the deity used to get burned to ashes.
+An angry Brahmin once struck the Lord with a plough, and hence a scar was formed on the deity.
+It is deemed that the person who struck the deity faced a lot of problems later on in his life.
+Several citations from the Shilpa Shastra can be used to prove that the deity was once facing east.

 Guru Narasimha as an ensurer of law

-Until 1950 it was a practice to swear in front of the Lord after following a set of rituals.
-If a person wished to swear in front of the Lord in a court case, the person would be allowed to do so in the presence of the judge who himself would come down to the temple.

-The person wishing to swear in front of the Lord would have to take a dip in both Theerthas, wear wet clothes and enter the temple from the side door.
-Then he would be required to ring 2 pramana bells near the main entrance, stand in front of the garbha gudi, light 6 lamps, swear in front of the Lord and blow out the lamps and repeat these 2 more times.
+Until 1950, it was a common practice to swear in front of the Lord after following a set of rituals.
+If a person wished to swear in front of the Lord in a court case, the person would be allowed to do so in the presence of the judge, who himself would come down to the temple.
+The person wishing to swear in front of the Lord would have to take a dip in both Teerthas, wear wet clothes, and enter the temple from the side door.
+Then he would be required to ring 2 pramana bells near the main entrance, stand in front of the garbha gudi, light 6 lamps, swear in front of the Lord, blow out the lamps, and repeat these 2 more times.